artainmo/web-development/back-front-end/javascript/README.md

 A loop does an action until a condition is met.<br>
 The syntax of for loop goes as follows "for (variable-declaration; condition-check-at-each-round; single-line-action-executed-at-each-round) { actions }", usually used to loop over arrays whereby the declared variable is an index that gets incremented during the single-line-action until it gets to the array length.<br>
 The syntax for a while loop is simply "while (condition-checked-at-each-round) {actions} ".<br>
-The do-while loop does the actions at east one time even if the condition is instantly not met, its syntax goes as follows "do { actions } while (condition)".
+The do-while loop does the actions at least one time even if the condition is instantly not met, its syntax goes as follows "do { actions } while (condition)".
 The break keyword allows to exit a loop.

 Iterators are array methods that enable looping over the array.<br>